CIA activities in Laos: 1954

-Laos 1955
+1955

 In January 1955, the U.S. created the United States Operations Mission (USOM) in Vientiane, Laos, to provide foreign aid.
 By the end of the year, a Programs Evaluation Office (PEO), staffed by retired military personnel or military officers, quietly delegated leadership to the CIA.
 The PEO was a covert equivalent to a Military Assistance Advisory Group (MAAG), organized within USOM to handle military aid, though not usually within the scope of USOM.
 The CIA was involved with the PEO until US military involvement was acknowledged and a MAAG established.

 In July 1955, USOM officials learned that a rice failure threatened famine in several provinces in Laos.
 Because a number of these areas were in remote, mountainous regions, airdrops proved the only feasible means to delivering essential supplies of rice and salt.
 Three CAT C-46s arrived at the northeastern railhead of Udon Thani, Thailand on September 11 to begin the airlift.
 By the end of the month, CAT had flown more than 200 missions to 25 reception areas having delivered 1,000 tons of emergency food.
-This airdrop relief operation, conducted with smooth efficiency, marked the beginning of CAT's--and later Air America's--support of U.S. assistance programs in Laos.
+This airdrop relief operation, conducted with smooth efficiency, marked the beginning of CAT's—and later Air America's—support of U.S. assistance programs in Laos.